adityanth-org/secret-automation/README.md

 ## Configuration

+### 1. Create Organization Secrets First

+Go to your organization Settings → Secrets and variables → Actions → Secrets and create:

+- `ORG_ADMIN_TOKEN` - GitHub PAT with `admin:org` scope (for this workflow)
+- `DOCKERHUB_USERNAME` - Your DockerHub username
+- `DOCKERHUB_PASSWORD` - Your DockerHub password/token
+- Any other secrets you want to distribute

+**Important**: When creating these secrets, set visibility to **"Selected repositories"** (you can select any repo initially, the workflow will update it)

-### 1. Configure `repos1.yaml`
+### 2. Configure `repos1.yaml`

-Define your secrets and which repositories should have access:
+Define which repositories should have access to each secret:

 ```yaml
 secrets: